There are different types of treatment for patients with neuroblastoma.

 Five types of standard treatment are used:

-Surgery is usually used to treat neuroblastoma.
-Depending on where the tumor is and whether it has spread, as much of the tumor as is safely possible will be removed.
+Surgery is used to treat neuroblastoma unless it has spread to other parts of the body.
+Depending on where the tumor is, as much of the tumor as is safely possible will be removed.
 If the tumor cannot be removed, a biopsy may be done instead.